yconst/burro/README.md

     cd burro/burro
     ./train.sh -d your/data/directory -n model_name

 This will launch a "default" training process with several pre-processing filters.
-The model will be output in `burro/models/model_name.h5` Take a look at `burro/burro/trainers/train.py` for details.
+The model will be output in `burro/models/model_name.h5`.
+To modify the pre-processing pipeline, you'll need to edit `burro/burro/trainers/train.py`.
+Better method for editing pipeline pending.

 ## Next Steps